TheKnightCoder/Ansible-Networking/README.md

 ------------------------
 NAPALM has a module called `napalm_install_config` which will automate the process of installing config onto network devices.
 The ios/replace role (path `lib/roles/ios/replace`) uses the napalm_install_config module to replace configs.
 This role was built for Cisco IOS devices but can easily be adapted to work with other vendors.

-> N.B: To use with other vendors modify the provider (`dev_os` variable) of `ios/connect`.
+> N.B: To use with other vendors modify the provider (`dev_os` variable) of `ios/connect` (see [drivers names](http://napalm.readthedocs.io/en/latest/support/index.html) for supported devices) .
 Also the ios/backup role must be recreated to work with the vendor.
 You may also use ios/universal_backup instead of ios/backup but it will be slower during run-time.
 Remove `configure archive` task (replace if needed).

 This role will:
 - Turn on archive and set path to flash:mybackup (Cisco IOS cannot run a config replace without an archive path)